keithalewis/papers/um.md

 The price of an instrument is not a number.
-Not only does it depend on whether you are buying or selling, the amount being purchased, and the counterparties involved, determine the price.
+Not only does it depend on whether you are buying or selling, the amount being purchased, and the counter-parties involved, determine the price.

 The atoms of finance are _exchanges_: $(t;a,i,c;a',i',c')$, where $t$ is the time of the exchange, $a$ is the amount